 Lay on Hands

 Your blessed touch can cure wounds.
 As an action, you may lay your hands on a target, investing them with healing energies.
-For every mana point you spend for Lay on Hands, you heal a number of hit points equal to your proficiency bonus.
-Amount you heal is instead treated as holy damage for undead and fiends (in which case, this requires a melee spell attack).
-Excess hit points are lost, and you cannot heal or deal more damage than a value equal to your maximum hit points.
+For every mana point you spend for Lay on Hands, you heal 1 hit point, up to a maximum amount every action equal to half your maximum hit points.
+Amounts you heal is instead treated as holy damage for undead and fiends (in which case, this requires a melee spell attack).
+Excess hit points are lost.
 When performing Lay on Hands on yourself, this is instead a bonus action.

 Alternatively, you can expend the mana to cure one disease or one poison of your choice.
-Each disease or poison requires spending mana points equal to one-quarter the saving throw DC of the poison or disease.
+Each disease or poison requires spending mana points equal to the saving throw DC of the poison or disease.
 You may cure multiple diseases or poisons this way.
 This feature has no effect on constructs.
+This acts as a lesser restoration spell.

 You gain a mana pool as if you were a second level paladin (see the Spellcasting feature below), with the pool size as if you had no access to 1st level spells.